Suzuki Ertiga: Philippines

 The XL7 was launched in the Philippines on 16 March 2020 alongside the S-Presso on a virtual online event.
 For the Philippines, the XL7 comes in a sole GLX trim paired with to a 4-speed automatic.

 The facelifted XL7 was launched in the Philippines on 18 March 2024.
 Like the pre-facelift model, it is offered in the same GLX trim and the K15B 1.5-litre petrol MHEV engine became standard.
-In September 2025, the Black Edition variant was added to the line-up, features a two-tone exterior colour theme and black exterior elements.
+In September 2025, the Black Edition variant was added to the line-up, features a two-tone exterior colour theme and black exterior accents.

 South Africa

 The XL6 was launched in South Africa on 23 August 2023, with two trim levels available: GL and GLX; it is powered by a K15B 1.5-litre petrol engine paired to either a 5-speed manual or a 4-speed automatic.

 Thailand

 The XL7 was launched in Thailand on 15 July 2020, in the sole GLX trim, paired only with a 4-speed automatic.

 The facelifted XL7 was launched in Thailand on 26 March 2024.
 It is offered in the sole unnamed variant and powered by the K15B 1.5-litre petrol MHEV engine.
+In February 2026, the Black Edition variant was introduced, features black exterior accents.